 Sedative Hypnotics and Amnestics

 In general, it is thought that anesthetics act by reversibly inhibiting neurosynaptic function of various regions or components of the cell membrane, either through action on membrane proteins or lipids or through modulation of the inhibitory neurotransmitter gamma-amino butyric acid (GABA).
-Because these compounds are involved in a number ...
+Because these compounds are ...